monikastrah/431-2020/labs/README.md

 07 | Lab 07 Instructions | Sketch for Lab 07
 08 | Lab 08 Instructions | Sketch for Lab 08

+## (Potentially) Helpful Video Recording

+Dr. Love built [a short video now available on our Shared Google Drive](http://bit.ly/431-2020-Love-does-Lab02) on creating an R Project and using it to do the first couple of questions for Lab 02, then saving the R Markdown and HTML files.

 ## Grading

 All labs are graded by the TAs and then reviewed by Dr. Love.
 Your grades will be available approximately one week after the deadline for each Lab.